Elgg/Elgg/docs/guides/plugins/plugin-skeleton.rst

 For example, the action ``my/example/action`` would go in ``my_plugin/actions/my/example/action.php``.
 This makes it very obvious which script is associated with which action.

 Similarly, the body of the form that submits to this action should be located in ``forms/my/example/action.php``.
-Not only does this make the connection b/w action handler, form code, and action name obvious, but it allows you to use the new (as of Elgg 1.8) ``elgg_view_form()`` function easily.
+Not only does this make the connection b/w action handler, form code, and action name obvious, but it allows you to use the ``elgg_view_form()`` function easily.

 Text Files
 ----------